edfeld/TriviaGame/README.md

 # TriviaGame

-Timed Trivia questions about the Muppets.
+A timed trivia game featuring questions about the Muppets.

 Click the start button to initialize the game.